 - a.
-Children from the parish

-- b.
-Children from parishes without schools

-- c.
-Children from parishes with schools (for sufficient reason)
+Siblings of enrolled students and children from the parish - b.
+Children from parishes without schools - c.
+Children from parishes with schools (for sufficient reason) - d.

-- d.
 Children from non-Catholic families

 If approved by the pastor, and where practicable, siblings may receive special consideration.